wp-plugins/woocommerce-table-rates/readme.txt

 None at this time

 == Changelog ==

+= 1.1.4 =
+* FIX: Another error in calculating the shipping was fixed.

 = 1.1.3 =
 * FIX: Made the highest shipping value entered show for orders over the highest value in the table.